andre-g-pedro/andre-g-pedro/README.md

 I’m a young professional who decided to change careers and pursue what truly inspires me: analyzing data and turning it into actionable insights.
 During my bachelor’s degree, I had already developed a strong interest in this field, and although I spent several years exploring a different path, I ultimately chose to return to it.
 Curiosity, dedication, and attention to detail have always guided me, and I’ve found in the world of data a place where these qualities can shine.

-I believe data tells stories, and my goal is to keep learning how to **listen, interpret, and communicate those stories through dashboards, reports, and predictive models**.
+I believe data tells stories, and my goal is to keep learning how to listen, interpret, and communicate those stories through dashboards, reports, and predictive models.

 📌 What defines me:
 - 🔥 Highly motivated and eager to grow